-The allocation of the fair value of the VCN acquisition updated for measurement period and other adjustments is shown in the table below.
+The allocation of the fair value of the VCN Acquisition updated for measurement period and other adjustments is shown in the table below.

-ted fair value thousands)
+Estimated (\$in thou

 Cash and cash equivalents \$ 837

 Receivables 1,889

 Property and equipment 216

 In-process research and development intangible asset 19,742

 Goodwill 5,696

-Deferred tax assets (liabilities), net (3,209)
+Deferred tax liabilities, net (3,209)

 Accounts payable (522)

 Accrued expenses (113)

 Accrued employee benefits (90)

-Loan Payable-current (67)
+Loans payable-current (67)

 Other long-term liabilities (1,570)

 Total purchase consideration \$ 22,809

 The net assets were recorded at their estimated fair value.
 In valuing acquired assets and liabilities, fair value estimates were based primarily on future expected cash flows, market rate assumptions for contractual obligations, and appropriate discount rates.
-In connection with the Acquisition, we recognized \$19.7 million of indefinite-lived in-process research and development intangible assets.
+In connection with the Acquisition, the Company recognized \$19.7 million of indefinite-lived in-process research and development intangible assets.